codefreak/codefreak/cloud-companion/README.md

 * The proper mime type for images (mime starts with `image/*`)
 * `application/octet-stream` for everything else

+### `POST /files/{filepath}`
+Creates an empty directory or file with the following convention:
+* If `filepath` ends with a slash it will create an empty directory.
+If `filepath` is an existing file the operation will fail.
+* If `filepath` does not end with a slash it will create an empty file.
+If `filepath` is an existing directory the operation will fail.

+If `filepath` is an existing file or directory this will do nothing.
+A successful operation will return `201 CREATED`.

 ### `GET /files-tar`

 Download a tar archive that contains all project files.
 You can optionally specify a `?filter=` parameter which allows